raphaelswk/tasks-manager/README.md

 # Cytidel Developer Challenge - Tasks Manager

-## Backend Architecture
+This repository contains the solution for the Cytidel Developer Challenge.
+It is a full-stack task management application built with a .NET 8 backend and a Next.js frontend, designed with clean architecture principles and a focus on modern development practices.

-This repository contains the backend solution for the Cytidel Developer Challenge.
-It is a .NET 8 Web API designed to manage tasks, built following the principles of Clean Architecture to ensure a clear separation of concerns, maintainability, and testability.
+## Backend (C# / .NET 8)

-The solution is structured into distinct layers, each with a specific responsibility:
+The backend is built using a Clean Architecture approach to ensure a clear separation of concerns, making the application more maintainable and testable.

 - **Domain:** Contains the core business entities and enums (TaskItem, Priority, Status).
 This layer has no external dependencies.
 - **Business:** Holds all the business logic.
 It defines interfaces for data access (ITaskRepository) and contains the application services (TaskService).
 It is completely decoupled from the persistence mechanism.